 Since now we know how to work with slicers, let us start with formatting.

 When it comes to useful presentable reports, format plays an important role.
-A well organized, eye-catching, and a good-looking report will attract more audiences than others.
+A well-organized, eye-catching, and good-looking report will attract more audiences than others.
 So, it is crucial to organize and format the reports and Slicers.

 1. Remove Headers

 Many times, we run short of space in our reports, especially when we are making a dashboard.
 Do not worry if your slicer takes more space.
 We can cut it short in many ways, one of which is removing the headers.

 Here in our example, we know that North, East, West & South are the Zones, so we don’t necessarily need the Header “Zone”.
 Let us remove the header and save some space.